abbreviatedman/dangerroom/README.md

 ZSH_THEME="dangerroom"
 ```

+(A similar line should already be in the file—you can change it to look like the above line, instead.)

 - To activate the theme, either open a new terminal window, or get it in your current terminal by running this command to read in your zsh configuration.

 ```sh